Apple may test the bounds of iPhone love with a $1,000 model

 Wireless carriers eager to connect with Apple's generally affluent clientele are likely to either sell the iPhone at a discount or offer appealing subsidies that spread the cost of the device over two to three years to minimize the sticker shock, said analyst Jan Dawson of Jackdaw Research.

-Even Munster's sales forecast holds true, it still shows most people either can't afford or aren't interested in paying that much for a smartphone.
+Even if Munster's sales forecast holds true, it still shows most people either can't afford or aren't interested in paying that much for a smartphone.

-That's one reason Apple also is expected to announce minor upgrades to the iPhone 7 and iPhone 7.
+That's one reason Apple also is expected to announce minor upgrades to the iPhone 7 and iPhone 7 Plus.
 That will make it easier for Apple to create several different pricing tiers, with the oldest model possibly becoming available for free with a wireless contract.

 But the deluxe model virtually assures that the average price of the iPhone — now at $606 versus $561 three years ago — will keep climbing.
 That runs counter to the usual tech trajectory in which the price of electronics, whether televisions or computers, falls over time.